-- 1. The projects are set up to be built by Ant, not by Eclipse.
-If you wish to use the code with Eclipse, you will need to create a suitable Android Eclipse project and import the code and other assets. - You should delete build.xml, then run android update project -p ... (where ... is the path to a project of interest) on those projects you wish to use, so the build files are updated for your Android SDK version.
+- Some of the projects are set up to be built by Ant, not by Eclipse.
+If you wish to use the code with Eclipse, you will need to create a suitable Android Eclipse project and import the code and other assets. - 2.
+For Ant-based builds, you should delete build.xml, then run android update project -p ... (where ... is the path to a project of interest) on those projects you wish to use, so the build files are updated for your Android SDK version.